omdevteam/om/docs_src/docs/parameters.md

 # OM's Configuration Parameters

-The following is a list of all of OM's configuration parameters, sorted by parameter group, with a brief description of each.
+This document provides a list of all of OM's configuration parameters, sorted by parameter group, with a brief description of each.

 ## correction

-This parameter group contains information used by OM when applying corrections on detector    frames (using the [`Correction`][om.algorithms.generic.Correction] algorithm).
+This parameter group contains parameters that control how OM applies corrections on detector data frames using the [`Correction`][om.algorithms.generic.Correction] algorithm.

 **dark_filename (str or None)**
 :  The relative or absolute path to an HDF5 file containing a dark data frame.
 If this